Key takeaways:

 Here are a few best practices to stay on top of them:

-- Avoid soft 404s.
-A soft 404 is when a page looks like it’s missing (displays a “Page not found” error) but returns a 200 OK code instead of a real 404.
-Ensure these pages return a proper 404 or 410 so Google doesn’t think it’s real content worth indexing.
+- Avoid soft 404s: A soft 404 is when a page looks like it’s missing (displays a “Page not found” error) but returns a 200 OK code instead of a real 404.
+Ensure these pages return a proper 404 or 410 status code so Google doesn’t treat them as real content worth indexing.

-- Test status codes after major changes.
-Whenever you update or redesign your site, run a full crawl to make sure important pages return the correct status codes.
-Test high traffic pages manually with tools like HTTP Status Checker to double-check.
+- Test status codes after major changes: Whenever you update or redesign your site, run a full crawl to make sure important pages return the correct status codes.
+Test high-traffic pages manually with tools like the HTTP Status Checker to double-check.

 Boost your site with the right tools